Picasso Peace Lily: Care Guide

 Occasionally, you'll need to remove older, yellowing leaves (which is totally normal, don't worry).
 Besides that, sizing up the pot when it outgrows it is also recommended.

-The Peace Lily tends to be a hearty and pest-resistant houseplant.
+The Picasso peace lily tends to be a hearty and pest-resistant houseplant.
 As with all plants, chronic under-watering or ultra-low humidity can lead to crispy leaves, which can invite in pests.
 Likewise, overwatering can cause root rot, or drown your plant altogether (although it could only take one time!).

 We shouldn't really say "common", but dry or dead leaves can host spider mites or thrips.
 Be sure to remove any dead foliage, and look for signs of water stress like leaves developing brown, crispy edges and up your misting or watering frequency.